St Botolph's, Aldersgate

 St Botolph without Aldersgate (also known as St Botolph's, Aldersgate) is a Church of England church in London dedicated to St Botolph.
-It was built just outside Aldersgate; one of the gates on London's wall in the City of London.
+It was built just outside Aldersgate, one of the gates on London's wall, in the City of London.

 The church, located on Aldersgate Street, is of medieval origin.
 The church survived the Great Fire of London with only minor damage but subsequently fell into disrepair and was rebuilt in 1788–91.
 The church is renowned for its beautiful interior and historic organ.
-It is currently used by the London City Presbyterian Church, a congregation of the Free Church of Scotland.
+It is used by the London City Presbyterian Church, a congregation of the Free Church of Scotland.

 Dedication

-The church was dedicated to Saint Botolph or Botwulf, a 7th-century East Anglian abbot and saint.
+The church was dedicated to Saint Botolph, or Botwulf, a 7th-century East Anglian abbot and saint.

-By the end of the 11th century Botolph was regarded as the patron saint of boundaries, and by extension of trade and travel.
+By the end of the 11th century, Botolph was regarded as the patron saint of boundaries and, by extension, trade, and travel.
 The veneration of Botolph was most pronounced before the legend of St Christopher became popular amongst travellers.

-There were four churches in London dedicated to Botolph, three outside the city gates at Aldersgate, St Botolph-without-Bishopsgate and St Botolph's, Aldgate.
-A fourth, St Botolph Billingsgate was near the waterfront wharves and London Bridge.
+There were four churches in London dedicated to Botolph, three outside the city gates at Aldersgate, St Botolph-without-Bishopsgate, and St Botolph's Aldgate.
+A fourth, St Botolph Billingsgate, was near the waterfront wharves and London Bridge.
 St Botolph Billingsgate was destroyed by fire in 1666 and not rebuilt.
 The location of these churches at the edge of London reflects all three aspects of Botolph's patronage.

 History

 Medieval church

 The church was founded before 1291.
-The earliest recorded rector is John de Steventon in 1333.
-The living was originally in the possession of St Martin's-le-Grand, but on the dissolution of the priory King Henry VIII granted it to the bishop of the newly founded Diocese of Westminster.
+The earliest recorded rector was John de Steventon in 1333.
+The living was originally in the possession of St. Martin's-le-Grand, but on the dissolution of the priory, King Henry VIII granted it to the bishop of the newly founded Diocese of Westminster.
 The patronage eventually passed to the dean and chapter of Westminster Abbey.

-During the Middle Ages there was a hospital for the poor outside Aldersgate.
+During the Middle Ages, there was a hospital for the poor outside Aldersgate.
 A Cluniac foundation, it was suppressed by King Henry V as an alien house, and its lands and goods were granted to the parish of St Botolph.

-The medieval church was a Gothic building, divided by arcades into nave and aisles.
+The Gothic-style medieval church was divided into aisles and a nave by arcades.
 There were three gables at the east end.
-In 1627, the steeple was rebuilt in Portland stone, with battlements and a turret, and the rest of the church repaired.
+In 1627, the steeple was rebuilt in Portland stone with battlements and a turret, and the rest of the church was repaired.
 Many of the pews were replaced, and a new clock and dial were installed.
 The improvements cost, in total, £415.
 The medieval church was 78 ft long and 51 ft wide.
-The 17th-century steeple was about 65 ft high, and contained six bells.
-In an account published in 1773 the church is described as having galleries on the north and west sides, oak pews, and a carved oak pulpit.
+The 17th-century steeple was about 65 ft high and contained six bells.
+In an account published in 1773, the church is described as having galleries on the north and west sides, oak pews, and a carved oak pulpit.